PopMaRock/pyloid-sveltekit-shadcn-boilerplate/README.md

 # Pyloid Sveltekit Shadcn Boilerplate

 This project was created using the Pyloid boilerplate.
-It is intended for my use because I can't be fucked typing/copying all this to start my next failed project.
+It is intended for my use because I can't be arsed typing/copying all this to start my next failed project.

 ![Alt text](static/example/example.png?raw=true "Example")